semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 The answer is yes, we can go to the previous version.
 Do you remember that we tagged each Docker image with a unique ID (the `SEMAPHORE_WORKFLOW_ID`)?
 We can re-promote the stable deployment pipeline for the last good version in Semaphore.
-If the Docker image is no longer in the registry can just regenerate it using the *Rerun* button in the top right corner.
+When the Docker image is no longer in the registry can just regenerate it using the *Rerun* button in the top right corner.

 ### 4.7.2 Troubleshooting and Tips